 Addiction Specialists – Doctors who are Certified Addiction Specialist (CAS) treat methamphetamine users who have attempted to quit meth on several occasions in the past, but have also relapsed many times, or suffer from multi-drug addiction.

 Drug abuse questions

-Find out more about meth abuse, addiction, treatment and more by exploring the content of our site.
+Find out more about abuse, methamphetamine addiction treatment, and more by exploring the content of our site.
 We invite you to ask questions and share your personal opinions or experiences and post them in the comments section below.
 All legitimate inquiries will be provided a personal and prompt response.